gkorpal/gkorpal.github.io/_reading/book-list.md

   * **Perfectoid Spaces: Lectures from the 2017 Arizona Winter School** edited by *B. Cais*: This is a reference for learning about [modern topics](https://people.maths.ox.ac.uk/gulotta/tt20.html) like the Fargues-Fontaine curve and Scholze’s theory of perfectoid spaces.
 The lecture notes and problem sets are also [available online](https://www.math.arizona.edu/~swc/aws/2017/index.html).
 It contains J. Weinstein's lecture notes on "Adic spaces" which are a good source for learning about perfectoid fields and complement the discussion in the section 4.3 of Brinon & Conrad.
 Note that in Weinstein's notes the nonarchimedian fields are assumed to be complete.
 Also, [this article by Kiran Kedlaya](https://link.springer.com/article/10.1186/s40687-015-0031-z) acts as a bridge between Weinstien and Brinon-Conrad notes.

 *Whatever I have read in this topic is due to its necessity and not due to my personal interest.*

+## Algorithmic Number Theory

+* **Prime Numbers: A Computational Perspective** by *R. Crandall and C. Pomerance*: It is a survey of the most important methods for primality proving and factoring (a kind of expanded version of the book by [Bressoud](https://www.springer.com/gp/book/9780387970400)).
+This book would be useful for anyone who wants to understand these algorithms and learn how to implement them.
+ * **Computational Number Theory** by *A. Das*: GP/PARI illustrations of most algorithms from Crandall-Pomerance are available here.
+The main problem with this book is that the references are given in footnotes and not at the end, plus missing index.
+* **Binary Quadratic Forms: An Algorithmic Approach** by *J. Buchmann and U. Vollmer*: An introduction to many areas of algorithmic number theory for which the theory of binary quadratic forms is a starting point.
+The authors illustrate this for the areas Diophantine equations, geometry of numbers, and algebraic number theory. *Not read myself*.
+ * **A Course in Computational Algebraic Number Theory** and **Advanced Topics in Computational Number Theory** by *H. Cohen*: The encyclopedic reference for algebraic number theory algorithms available in GP/PARI.
+* **Modular Forms: A Computational Approach** by *W. Stein*: SageMath